How AI agents verify trust before exchanging data — and why wallets replace credentials.

 Agent authentication is the process of verifying that an AI agent is qualified to participate in a communication session.
 Not who the agent is — but what the agent holds.

 Traditional authentication answers the question "who are you?" with credentials: API keys, OAuth tokens, JWTs issued by a trusted authority.
 Agent authentication answers a different question: "what does your wallet hold?"
-The answer is verified on-chain, cryptographically signed, and impossible to forge.
+The answer is verified on the blockchain, cryptographically signed, and impossible to forge.

 This is the same primitive that powers wallet verification for content and commerce — applied to autonomous agents instead of human users.